kallewesterling/seshat/docs/source/getting-started/setup/cloud/pulumi.rst

    - Chose ``UKSouth`` location
    - Made custom edits to the config files for the Seshat app

-To set up this Pulumi stack, run the following command:
+To set up this Pulumi stack, run the following commands:

 .. code-block:: bash